 The First Step — Observe The Body

-Bring your attention to your posture and your body.
-Start by focusing your attention at the crown of your head and moving downward.
-You’ll probably find your mind wanders.
+Yes again, you’ll probably find your mind wandering about other things.
 This experience is common.
 Don’t beat yourself up.
-You aren’t doing it wrong, just return your attention back to your posture.
+You aren’t doing it wrong, just return your attention to your posture.
 This body scan meditation can be done for any length of time.
+Always be gentle.

-We rarely pay attention to the sensations of our body unless there is some pain.
+We rarely pay attention to the sensations of our bodies unless there is some pain.
 So, with this step, we are bringing our powers of observation into focus.
 We are learning to observe without interfering.
 Learning to observe is an important step which has the benefit of immediately quieting the active mind.

-Step Two — Observe the Breath
+The Second Step — Observe the Breath

 If we are comfortable observing the body, the next step is the observation of breath.
 So, while sitting and observing the body, bring your attention to your breath.
 We are trying to observe without interfering.

 Inhaling and exhaling are normal unconscious functions.
 So, this step can be awkward at first.
 That’s because we are not accustomed to observing our breath.
 The tendency is to alter the breath once we realize it.
 This is common.

-Benefits of Beginning Meditation
+Benefits of Meditation

 The goals here are twofold.
 First, we are getting more in touch with our bodies.
 Second, we are enhancing our observational skills.
 Another key point, most seated forms of meditation have these two elements at their core.